michieltjampens/dcafs/docs/Basics.md

 To write this to the database, a store node needs to be added.
 Because it's inside a path, the cmds are different.
 All the cmds start with `pf:pathid,store,`, using !! again `pf:cheat1,store,!!`
 * Because a store takes group from the parent id (dice), this doesn't need to be set.
-* To add an int to a store: `addint,name<,index>`, so `addint,rolled,1`.
+* To add an int to a store: `addint,group,name<,index>`, so `addint,dice,rolled,1`.
     * If a store is the last step in the path, the int will be added to that store.
     * If no store is at the end, a new one will be created for it.
+  * If a group was given once, no need to type it for consecutive elements.
     * If no index is given, one will be generated based on the amount of nodes already present.
-* The group is taken from the id, but we want it to be dice instead to match the table `group,dice`.
 * Then finally, to set the db reference, `db,rolls:dice`.
 * Next `!!`, to go back to normal entry.